2010 League of Ireland Cup

 The competition was won by Sligo Rovers who defeated Monaghan United in the final on 25 September 2010 at the Sligo Showgrounds.

 A total of 29 teams competed in the 2010 competition.
 The ten Premier Division, twelve First Division clubs were joined by five A Championship teams plus Letterkenny Rovers, the 2009 Ulster Senior League champions, and the Kerry District League representative side.
-For the Preliminary, First and Second Rounds of the competition, all participating clubs were split into 4 regional pools with the further rounds of the competition having an open draw.
-Bohemians, Shamrock Rovers, Dundalk and Sporting Fingal all received automatic byes into the Second Round of the competition due to each club's European football participation.
-The 2010 competition commenced with the Preliminary Round in March 2010.
+For the Preliminary, First and second rounds of the competition, all participating clubs were split into 4 regional pools with the further rounds of the competition having an open draw.
+Bohemians, Shamrock Rovers, Dundalk and Sporting Fingal all received automatic byes into the second round of the competition due to each club's European football participation.
+The 2010 competition commenced with the preliminary round in March 2010.

 Preliminary round

-The draw for the Preliminary round took place on 11 March 2010.
+The draw for the preliminarty round took place on 11 March 2010.
 Fixtures were played on 23, 29 and 30 March 2010.